astronomer/docs/astro/manage-deployments-as-code.md

 When updating a Deployment with a Deployment file, keep the following in mind:

-- You can’t change the Cluster the Deployment runs on.
-However, you can use the Deployment file to create a new Deployment with a different Cluster.
+- You can’t change the cluster the Deployment runs on.
+However, you can use the Deployment file to create a new Deployment with a different cluster.
 - The Deployment's environment variables are updated to match the exact variables configured in `environment_variables`.
 Any variables that exist in the Deployment but are not in the Deployment file are deleted.
 If an environment variable is a secret, remove the value from the Deployment file to ensure it doesn’t change during an update.
 - Worker queues are updated to match the `worker_queues` section in the Deployment file.
 Any existing worker queues that are in the Deployment but not in the Deployment file are deleted.